Ministry of Culture and Tourism of China Inaugurated

 Following the recently-announced government restructuring plan, China’s Ministry of Culture and Tourism has inaugurated in place of the former Ministry of Culture and former National Tourism Administration.

-On March 19, the former Chinese minister of culture, Luo Shugang, was elected as the new Minister of Culture and Tourism, and former Chairman of the China National Tourism Administration, Li Jinzao, was appointed Vice Minister.
+On March 19, the former Chinese minister of culture, Luo Shugang, was elected as the new Minister of Culture and Tourism, and former Chairman of the China National Tourism Administration.
 An inauguration ceremony was held in Beijing on April 8.

 According to State Councilor Wang Yong, the merger of the two departments is an effort to enhance and showcase the confidence of culture, balance the development of culture and tourism, escalate the nation’s soft power and cultural influences, and promote integrated culture and tourism industry growth.